curl/everything-curl/source/layout.md

-- `contrithanks.sh`: extracts contributors from the git repository since a given hash/tag, filters out all the names that are already mentioned in `THANKS`, and then outputs `THANKS` to stdout with the list of new contributors appended at the end; it's meant to allow easier updates of the THANKS document.
+- `contrithanks.sh`: extracts contributors from the git repository since a given hash/tag, filters out all the names that are already mentioned in `THANKS`, and then outputs `THANKS` to stdout with the list of new contributors appended at the end; it is meant to allow easier updates of the THANKS document.
 The script uses the `THANKS-filter` file to rewrite some names.
 - `log2changes.pl`: generates the `CHANGES` file for releases, as used by the